+Winter is coming … which means cold weather, snow, and rain.
 This year, be smart about staying warm and dry.
-Use these life-changing cold weather tips to help you survive the winter chill.
+Use these life-changing cold weather hacks to help you survive the winter chill.

 4. You can also spray WD-40 on car windows to prevent snow buildup.